 Focus on the importance of structure, and apply it to political science, to American history.

 In 1776, thirteen American colonies declared independence.
-Just a few months before the last great battle of the ensuing war, in March 1781, they formalized a quasi-government under the Articles of Confederation.
+Just a few months before the last great battle of the ensuing war, they formalized a quasi-government under the Articles of Confederation.
 By 1787, it was clear enough the Union was dissolving.
 The structure of the Articles was insufficient to provide good government.
 Twelve of the thirteen states sent delegates to a convention to correct its inherent, structural problems.
 After a summer of effort, they devised a new plan ratified by the people of eleven states within a year.

 Structure.
 There no little difference between the morals and attitudes of the people who drafted the Articles and the Constitution.
 Indeed, some of the same men who signed the Articles also signed the Constitution.
 What changed was the structure of the American government.